 Different Types of DVI Connectors and Cables and Their Advantages

 The DVI is the acronym of Digital Visual Interface is a form of digital video interface which was developed by Digital Display Working Group or DDWG.
 The DVI is capable of supporting and transmitting both the Analog as well as the digital video signals through a single DVI cable in comparison to its counterpart VGA technology which was prevalent till 1999 until DVI replaced the VGA.
-Since then, the DVI connectors and cable have been very popularly used in LCD monitors, projectors, computers and other digital display devices.
+Since then, the DVI connectors and cable have been very popularly used in LCD monitors, projector, computers and other digital display devices.
 Get in touch with PrimeCables in order to avail the best DVI connectors and cables.

 Earlier, in order to receive image data from the graphics cards of the computer traditional CRT or the Cathode Ray Tube displays used Analog signalling.
 In this process, the early graphics cards required their native digital signals to be converted into Analog signalling to support CRT monitors.
 Now that the LCD monitors are digital display electronic devices they needed to be capable of adapting and accepting the Analog signalling and needed to be compatible with the majority of computers.
 Therefore, the LCD monitors in order to receive the Analog output, the signalling had to be again reconverted into digital signalling.